trebor/soul-bound/rfc.md

   * `timestamp`: Unix epoch time of issuance
   * `nonce`: Cryptographically random value
 * **Semantics:**
-  * Candidate must initiate sensor capture within a configured time window Δ₁.
+  * Candidate must initiate sensor capture within the configured time window Δ₁ (see Section 13.1 for configured value).
   * Future messages in this session must include the same `sessionId` and `nonce`.

 ## **4.2 SensorPackage**